The techniques that boost your ideation and make AI brainstorming better too

 In the last post, we talked about the fundamentals of brainstorming, the principles that still matter, whether you’re using AI or not.
 In this one, we’ll get into practical techniques you can use to generate a lot of ideas.
 These same techniques can also make AI more useful when you bring it into the process.

+Blank page.
+Sticky note.
+Still intimidating.
+Even well-known methods like Crazy 8s can fall flat.
 You fold a piece of paper into 8 sections and sketch one idea per section in 8 minutes.
-1 minute per idea.
-It’s just a gimmick after all.
+One minute per idea.
+It’s a gimmick, really.
 A nice way to say: produce a lot of ideas, fast.
 Go for quantity, don’t overthink.
 But still, I’ve seen empty sections.
 People say they feel stuck.

 So, what actually helps?

-For me, it’s scaffolding.
-It’s prompts, provocations, or guidance that help us think, reflect, and move away from our default patterns.
+For me, it’s scaffolding, prompts, provocations, or guidance that help us think, reflect, and break out of default patterns.

 I tend to default to practical ideas that take the least effort to get the job done.
-Having scaffolds is helpful for me, they give me a stepping stone to push past that default.
-Think of them like a stool that helps you reach the top shelf, just enough lift to explore other ideas.
+Scaffolds help me push past that.
+They give just enough of a lift to explore different directions.
+Like a stool that helps you reach the top shelf.

-Here is one example, if you’re ideating solutions for a project on managing personal carbon offsets, a scaffold could be something like, ‘What ideas could I borrow from other fields, like finance or healthcare?’
+Here’s one example: if you’re ideating solutions for a project on managing personal carbon offsets, a scaffold might be, “What ideas could I borrow from other fields, like finance or healthcare?”

 Some of my other go-to scaffolds:

-Scaffolding act like containers.
-They give you a frame to explore.
-They set boundaries for exploration without prescribing the ideas.
+Scaffolds act like containers.
+They give you a frame to explore, boundaries that guide the thinking without prescribing the ideas.

 Use these scaffolds to generate ideas